flokoe/website/content/manual.md

 Ideally, right after you have seen something you did not appreciate, or at short and regular intervals.
 Even better, if you provide suggestions on how I could improve.

-For more complex/interpersonal feedback, let's discuss in person and document our results afterward.
+For more complex/interpersonal feedback, let's discuss it in person and document our results afterward.

-## What motivates me or how to get me onboard
+## What motivates me, or how to get me on board

 - Opportunity to explore/learn something new, see things from a different perspective, and think about complex problems that matter.
 - People I can discuss with on a high technical and intellectual level.